 The survey also highlighted the sad reality that Filipinos are enslaved through commercial sexual exploitation, child soldiery, forced labor or the most dangerous and controversial net fishing practice known as “Pa’aling” fishing, which is derived from the officially outlawed technique called Moro Ami, that involves divers using flimsy pipes attached to a surface air compressor.

-Living in a modernized era where technology thrives, slavery can be depicted in different ways such as through mental and physical threat.
+As we live in a modernized era where technology thrives, slavery could be depicted in different ways such as through mental and physical threat.
 “Coercion at work, ownership or control by an ‘employer’ through mental or physical abuse, dehumanization or treatment as a commodity, or constraints placed on freedom of movement,” are also considered forms of modern slavery.

-BAYAN USA noted other forms of exploitation among workers, which include “no compensation, low wages, unstable working conditions, contractual obligation, physical and sexual abuse and wage theft.”
+BAYAN USA also noted some forms of exploitation among workers, which include “no compensation, low wages, unstable working conditions, contractualization, physical and sexual abuse and wage theft.”

 Human Trafficking and Forced Labor

-Apart from life-long servitude, Filipinos are also falling victim to commercial sexual exploitation, forced labor and human trafficking across the Middle East, Asia, North America and Europe.
-One of the reasons why many prospective migrants are exploited is due to lack of knowledge or education regarding legal processes and their rights.
+Apart from life-long servitude, Filipinos are also falling victims to commercial sexual exploitation, forced labor and human trafficking across the Middle East, Asia, North America and Europe.
+One of the reasons why many prospective migrants are exploited is due to lack of knowledge or education when it comes to the processes and their rights.
 Hence, they often end up being abused.